Skip to main content

 Written by Team

-When using this parameter alone there would no effect unless the start_date > outputsize.
+start_date: Using this parameter alone has no effect unless start_date exceeds the range specified by outputsize.

 https://api.twelvedata.com/time_series?start_date=2020-05-06&outputsize=5&symbol=aapl&interval=1day&apikey=xxx

-This request would return the most recent 5 records since the condition would be satisfied.
-However, if the start_date would be somewhere between the current day and the outputsize limit the truncation will take place.
+This request will return the most recent 5 records, as the condition is met.
+However, if the start_date falls within the range between the current day and the outputsize limit, truncation will occur.

-This parameter sets the maximum possible datetime value for the time series.
+end_date: This parameter defines the maximum possible datetime value for the time series.

 https://api.twelvedata.com/time_series?end_date=2020-05-06&outputsize=5&symbol=aapl&interval=1day&apikey=xxx

-When used together these parameters define the lower and the upper boundaries of the response.
+start_date and end_date: When used together, these parameters set the lower and upper boundaries for the response.

-• The maximum number of data points that can be retrieved with one request is 5000.
+• A maximum of 5,000 data points can be retrieved in a single request.

-• Before going into production, make sure that you fully understand how these parameters work in edge cases.
+• Before deploying to production, ensure a thorough understanding of how these parameters behave, particularly in edge cases.

 Did this answer your question?